Telematics Dashboards - Visualize CAN Data [Grafana-Athena]

 In our CANedge-InfluxDB integration we use our Python API to write data to a database.
 The example takes outset in InfluxDB, but you can quickly modify the scripts to instead push data into e.g. MySQL, Graphite, Microsoft SQL Server, OpenTSDB etc. Once you have pushed your 'physical values' data into your preferred database, you can use any visualization tool that integrates with the database.
 For example, Grafana can load data from any of the databases mentioned above (and many more).
 You could also e.g. use Tableu, Microsoft Power BI, Kibana, Splunk and many others.

 With the Grafana-Athena integration, you work with your CAN signals in their original timestamp resolution.
-This lets you go from viewing months of aggregated data - to zooming in on a small period that involves microsecond level resolution.
+This lets you go from viewing months of aggregated data - to zooming in on a small period that involves millisecond level resolution.

 In some cases you may identify an event via the dashboard that you want to deep-dive on via other tools - e.g. Vector CANalyzer, the asammdf GUI etc. Here, you can identify the start/stop period of the event and then fetch the raw log files from S3, e.g. using CANcloud.